Korean drama: Music

 Music plays an important role in Korean dramas.
-Original soundtracks, abbreviated OST's, are explicitly made for each series, and in contrast to American series, fans have a need to buy the soundtrack album of dramas.
+Original soundtracks, abbreviated OSTs, are explicitly made for each series, and in contrast to American series, fans have a need to buy the soundtrack album of dramas.
 This trend started in the 1990s, when producers swapped purely instrumental soundtracks for songs performed by popular K-pop singers.
 Tom Larsen, director of YA Entertainment, a distributor of Korean TV series, thinks that Korean soundtracks are polished enough musically to be considered standalone hits.

-Balladeer Baek Ji-young has been named "OST Queen" after providing the songs for several hit dramas such as Secret Garden (2010) and Love in the Moonlight (2016).
+Singer Baek Ji-young has been named "OST Queen" after providing the songs for several hit dramas such as Secret Garden (2010) and Love in the Moonlight (2016).

 During the 2000s, it became customary for lead actors to participate in original soundtracks, also partially due to the employment of K-pop stars as actors.
 Actor Lee Min-ho, and leader of boy band SS501, Kim Hyun-joong both recorded songs for Boys Over Flowers, while the actors of You're Beautiful formed a fictional band and held concerts, where they perform the soundtracks live.

 OST songs of popular K-dramas can also become hits on regular music charts, with good sales of both physical and digital albums.
 The chart performance of the OST songs usually co-relate to the popularity of the drama.
 Songs from the OST of Secret Garden for example, had high digital sales and high rankings on music charts.
 My Destiny, performed by Lyn for My Love from the Star, led music charts in Hong Kong, Taiwan, South Korea, and other Asian countries.
 It also won the Best OST award at the 2014 Baeksang Arts Awards.
 The soundtrack album of You're Beautiful sold 57,000 physical copies.
 Performers of OST songs for action series Iris held two concerts in Japan in front of an audience of 60,000 people.

 Although the songs in Korean dramas may be a few or repetitive, their choosing process is not considered easy since they are made to convey emotions or scenes.
 Rocoberry, who composed the soundtrack for Guardian: The Lonely and Great God, created 12 different compositions before I Will Go to You Like the First Snow was chosen, and rewrote it seven times before it got the approval of the production team.

 OST composers usually look for singers who have previously had success in the genre.
 Songs are written to reflect the mood of the series and their structure.
 Sometimes performers give their own songs for a series.
 For example, Baek Ji-young thought her song That Man, originally written for her own album, would fit Secret Garden.
 There are popular OST singers who are often employed, like Baek Ji-young, Lyn, and Lee Seung-cheol.
 Sometimes, foreign singers are invited to perform songs for Korean OST.
 For instance, Swedish artist Lasse Lindh sang several songs for series like Angel Eyes, Soul Mate, I Need Romance, and Guardian: The Lonely and Great God.